viseshrp/workedon/README.md

 --------

 - Log work from your shell in plain text with human-readable dates/times.
+  - The date/time is optional.
+The default is the current date/time.
-  - The `@` character is optional and is used to separate the text from the date.
-If not provided, the default is the current date/time.
+  - The `@` character is used to separate the text from the date/time.
 - Fetch logged work with human-readable dates/times.
 - Familiar Git-like interface.
 - Filter, sort, delete, format and display logged work on your shell.